devloper-AdityaPatel/Snake-Bite/README.md

 # Snake-Bite
 it is command line based simple game designed in c programming language

-#Use createmetadata.c for creating new maps\n
+# Use createmetadata.c for creating new maps.

-#Use displaymap.c to view already create map\n
+# Use displaymap.c to view already create map.

-#Use readmetadata.c to read sparse matrix of map\n
+# Use readmetadata.c to read sparse matrix of map.

 To play the game: